ts-26a/typing-game/README.md

 # typing-game

-This is an typing game written in ruby.
+This is a typing game written in ruby.

 # How to play